InsureMO/rainbow-d9/d9-n99/README.md

 | VITE_DISABLE_I18N_SWITCHER  | `false`    | Y        | Disable the i18n switcher, it is side-menu-related and banner-related.
 Even if set to `true`, the menu can still be enabled by `message`.                                                                                                                                                                     |
 | VITE_DISABLE_USER_PROFILE   | `false`    | Y        | Disable the user profile, it is side-menu-related and banner-related.
 Even if set to `true`, the menu can still be enabled by `message`.                                                                                                                                                                      |

+> Please ensure that all set theme codes and language codes are supported by the application, as the application will not perform any
+> validation or error handling at runtime.
+Modify the `/src/utils/env-utils.ts` file to add your own validation.

 ## Build your own themes

 Modify the `src/global-settings/theme.tsx` file according to the comments.

+## Build your own languages

+Modify the `src/global-settings/i18n.tsx` file according to the comments.

 # Runtime